postmanlabs/observability-cli/README.md

 [About this repo](#about-this-repo) | [Running this repo](#running-this-repo) | [Plugins](#plugins) | [Getting involved](#getting-involved) | [Related links](#related-links)

 ## About this repo
-This is the open-source repository for our CLI, containing the code for:
+This is the open-source repository for the community version of our CLI, containing the code for:
 * `apidump` for listening to API traffic and generating HAR files
 * `apispec` for generating API specs from HAR files
 * `apidiff` for diffing API specs

-The CLI is intended for use with the Akita SaaS tool.
-This repository does not contain our path generalization, type and data format, or spec generation implementations.
+The CLI is intended for use with the Akita SaaS tool: for instance, `apispec` communicates with the Akita backend to generate API specs.
+Note that this community version of the CLI does not include functionality for type and data format inference.
+This functionality is available only in the `akita` binary we distribute.

 ## Running this repo

 ### How to build
+Running the following commands will generate the `akita-cli` binary:
 1. Install [Go 1.15 or above](https://golang.org/doc/install).
 2. Install `libpcap`
     - For Homebrew on mac: `brew install libpcap`
     - For Ubuntu/Debian: `apt-get install libpcap-dev`
-4. `make`
+3. `make`

 ### How to test